MartinJK/Mafia3-SDSExplorer/README.md

 # Mafia3SDSExplorer
-Fork of Rick Gibbets (gib.me) Mafia 2 SDS Explorer
+Fork of Rick Gibbets (gib.me) Mafia 2 SDS Explorer for Mafia 3.

+# PLEASE NOTE
+The Mafia 3 SDS Explorer is still in development and is considered to be unstable.

+This is for developers to contribute or fork.